Compare airlines, prices, and flight durations for your trip

 Often the best time to buy tickets from New York to Charlotte is 2 months before departure.

-The following airlines operate direct flights on the route New York — Charlotte: Spirit Airlines
+The following airlines operate direct flights on the route New York — Charlotte: Spirit Airlines, Frontier Airlines

 The distance between New York and Charlotte is 854km (529 miles).
-There are 176 direct flights from New York to Charlotte.
+The average flight duration is 2h 3m.
+There are 116 direct flights from New York to Charlotte.
 New York and Charlotte are in the same time zone.
 Flights from New York begin at 5:00 AM.
-The latest flight from New York departs at 8:29 PM
+The latest flight from New York departs at 9:05 PM

 Spirit Airlines